 Available while supplies last!

 Mitzi Holt was born and raised in Pensacola and began drawing by the age of five.
-She has continued to draw, paint and develop her own self-taught style ever since and earned a degree in Graphic Design from Pensacola State College.
-Growing up in such a scenic environment as Pensacola, Mitzi was constantly inspired by the unlimited and exceptional beauty of the area.
+She has continued to draw, paint, and develop her own self-taught style ever since and earned a degree in Graphic Design from Pensacola State College.
+Growing up in such a scenic environment, Mitzi was constantly inspired by the unlimited and exceptional beauty of the area.
+Besides drawing portraits and painting murals, she has produced a series of drawings depicting beloved Pensacola landmarks.

 MOBILE: